shimpukka/helsinki-city-bike-app-react/README.md

 ## Features
 ### Journey list view
-- List journeys (For now it list only 10000 journeys from API's first page)
+- List journeys (For now it lists only 10000 journeys from API's first page)
 - For each journey show departure and return stations, covered distance in kilometers and duration in minutes
 - Ordering per column
 - Rows per page select